 Google Voice pricing

-Google Voice’s paid plans require you to have an active Google Workspace subscription starting at $7 per user per month on top of one of these three Google Voice plans:
+If you have more than one person on your team, you’ll need to have a Google Workspace subscription starting at $7 per user per month in addition to one of these Google Voice plans:

-- Standard: $20 per user per month to access on-demand call recordings, ring groups, and phone menus
+- Standard: $20 per user per month to unlock on-demand call recordings, ring groups, and phone menus

-- Premier: $30 per user per month to access automatic call recordings and advanced reporting
+- Premier: $30 per user per month to unlock automatic call recordings and advanced reporting

-3. TextNow: Best for plans with high-speed data
+3. TextNow: Best for personal plans with high-speed data

 TextNow is a WiFi texting app you can also use to make and receive calls.
 If you want to send texts without WiFi, you can purchase a TextNow SIM card for an additional fee.